jundalisay/superb/content/en/research/constitutions/in/part-12.md

 connected with or ancillary to matters aforesaid shall be regulated by law made by the Legislature of the State, and, until provision in that behalf is so made, shall be regulated by rules made by the Governor 1 *** of the State.

-284. Custody of suitors’ deposits and other moneys received by public servants and courts.—All moneys received by or deposited with—
+284. Custody of suitors’ deposits and other moneys received by public servants and courts.—All moneys received by or deposited with:

 (a) any officer employed in connection with the affairs of the Union or of a State in his capacity as such, other than revenues or public moneys raised or received by the Government of India or the Government of the State, as the case may be, or